Louis862/Louis862/README.md

 - 👋 Hi, I’m @Louis862.
-I'm an English teacher.
+I'm an English teacher interested in learning new tools and apps about technology.